Everything you need to know...

 - product development

-Many of our graduates are either self-employed or working in a variety of roles for some of the biggest names in the fashion industry – such as Barbour, Adidas, H&M, Topshop, Amanda Wakeley and Zara.
+Many of our graduates launch their own businesses, while others win roles with some of the fashion industry’s biggest names including Barbour, Adidas, H&M, Amanda Wakeley and Zara.

 Where will I study?

 You study at City Campus through a structured mix of online lessons and face-to-face teaching with access to digital and online resources to support your learning.